kaaaxcreators/Discord-MusicBot/README.md

 - `GUILDPREFIX`: Check [here](#-guild-prefix)
 - `GUILDACTIONS`: Check [here](#-guild-actions)
 - `UPDATEDIFF`: How often Data should be updated in minutes.
 Defaults to `5`
+- `SLASHCOMMANDS`: If Bot should add Slash Commands to all Servers.
+Defaults to `true`

 ## 📑 Commands